tundik/HuPP/README.md

 First word-based RNN models for Punctuation Predictions in Hungarian,  and our lightweight English models

 Command line parameters ( in the following order):
-- chunk_size : corpora is split two smaller sub-sequences ( e.g.  by #200-200.. words  )
+- chunk_size : corpora is split to smaller sub-sequences ( e.g.  by #200-200.. words  )
 - vocabulary_size: number of words in the vocabulary (e.g. 20000)
 - embedding_size:  the size of embedding dimension ( e.g. 100 )
 - hidden_size: number of hidden states in the LSTM/BiLSTM layer ( e.g. 256 )